lin-ao/enhancing_the_makg/README.md

 * use file 07 to generate training and evalution sets
 * use file 08 to train and evaluate the classifier, edit the model as well as hyperparameters accordingly
 * use file 09 to classify MAG papers
+* use file 10 to match extracted labels with MAG papers
-* use file 10 to extract keywords
+* use file 11 to extract keywords
 <br><br>

 **Knowledge Graph Embeddings**